 Pick a handshape of the ASL word based on the dominant hand, regardless of the one-handed or two-handed production.

 Example: pick "10-num" (handshape), repeated (movement), head-side or face (location).
 The result will show you a few possible signs close to EVERYDAY.

 Pick a movement of the dominant hand regardless of one-handed or two-handed.

 Handspeak uses two more generic movement primes: reduplicated (repeated) and unidirectional (non-repeated) for now.

 To identify what this ASL sign is, select "1-num" (handshape), repeated (movement), palm (location), and two-handed alternating.

-Pick a location of the base part of body (e.g. non-dominant hand if not a specific handshape, head including neck, torso, and arm including elbow.) where the dominant hand makes either contact with or close contact with.
+Pick a location of the base part of body, including the non-dominant hand, where the dominant hand makes either contact with or close contact with.

-If an ASL word has its mulitple locations in one production, try (not always) the initial location of the production and try the destination of the location.
+If an ASL word has its multiple locations in one production, try (not always) the initial location of the production and then the destination of the location.